kriskumar/RSorcery/README.md

 [![R-CMD-check](https://github.com/kriskumar/RSorcery/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/kriskumar/RSorcery/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of RSorcery is to help lazy R programmers who don't want to write functions just define them and magically generate the code.
+RSorcery is for lazy R programmers that want to use LLMs to write their code.
+Just define the function add a comment of what it does and magically generate the code.

 ## Installation